Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Cold Email Sequence Design: The Anatomy of a High-Performing 5-Email Sequence

 Most cold email sequences are four copies of the same pitch with 'just following up' tacked on.
-Here's how to design a real sequence — each email with a distinct job, timing that respects the prospect, and a break-up message that often outperforms everything else.
+Here's how to design a real sequence — each email with a distinct job, timing that respects the prospect, vertical-specific patterns, and a break-up message that often outperforms everything else.

 Cold EmailSequencesOutreach StrategyFollow-Up